nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 #### Base Game Progressions

-- "Clockwise Tornadoes": unlocks using tornadoes to go up and get checks (in reality there is currently 1 check that needs it)
+- "Clockwise Tornadoes": unlocks using tornadoes to go up and get checks (in reality there is currently 1 check that needs it).
-- "Counter-Clockwise Tornadoes": unlock going under the current
+- "Counter-Clockwise Tornadoes": unlock going under the current.
-- "Jellyfishes" : unlock using the jellyfish to get in Giant's deep core
+- "Jellyfishes" : unlock using the jellyfish to get in Giant's deep core.
-- "Teleporters": unlock using teleporters on ashtwin (you can allways use the white hole station)
+- "Teleporters": unlock using teleporters on ashtwin (you can allways use the white hole station).
-- "Anglerfish Biology": unlock Dark Bramble by allowing you to avoid Anglerfish
+- "Anglerfish Biology": unlock Dark Bramble by allowing you to avoid Anglerfish.

 #### DLC Progressions

-- "Stranger Access": unlock the dlc (can be removed by option)
+- "Stranger Access": unlock the dlc (can be removed by option).
-- "DreamWorld Access": unlock the dreamworld (can be removed by option)
+- "DreamWorld Access": unlock the dreamworld (can be removed by option).
-- "DreamWorld Loading Glitch": unlock the ability to use the loading glitch to get to the lake dream
+- "DreamWorld Loading Glitch": unlock the ability to use the loading glitch to get to the lake dream.
-- "DreamWorld Render Glitch": unlock the ability to use the Render Glitch to see and use the invisible platforms
+- "DreamWorld Render Glitch": unlock the ability to use the Render Glitch to see and use the invisible platforms.
-- "DreamWorld Death Glitch": unlock the ability to die and thus bypass the statues that would wake you up
+- "DreamWorld Death Glitch": unlock the ability to die and thus bypass the statues that would wake you up.
-- "DreamWorld Grabbing Hands": unlock the usage of the hand statues in the dream to get across gap
+- "DreamWorld Grabbing Hands": unlock the usage of the hand statues in the dream to get across gap.
-- "DreamWorld Door Candles": unlock the ability to blow out the candles in the dream to open doors
+- "DreamWorld Door Candles": unlock the ability to blow out the candles in the dream to open doors.
-- "DreamWorld Fake Fireplace": allow you to go through the fake fireplace in Shrouded Woodlands
+- "DreamWorld Fake Fireplace": allow you to go through the fake fireplace in Shrouded Woodlands.
-- "DreamWorld Fake Wall": allow you to go through the fake wall in Endless Canyon
+- "DreamWorld Fake Wall": allow you to go through the fake wall in Endless Canyon.
-- "DreamWorld Hidden Hand": this and DreamWorld Grabbing Hands allows you to go and turn off the light in Starlit Cove
+- "DreamWorld Hidden Hand": this and DreamWorld Grabbing Hands allows you to go and turn off the light in Starlit Cove.
-- "EYE > Progressive Slide burning room": unlocks going in the burning rooms, the order is from the main entrance follow the water
+- "EYE > Progressive Slide burning room": unlocks going in the burning rooms, the order is from the main entrance follow the water.
-- "EYE > Progressive Datamined Sealed Vault Code": replace the last 2 glitch to open the vault, counts from left to right with the vault behind you
+- "EYE > Progressive Datamined Sealed Vault Code": replace the last 2 glitch to open the vault, counts from left to right with the vault behind you, first one is useless.

 ### Goal Items